IanLondon/pokeapi/README.md

 Not so much a wrapper as a Pokédex that uses Pokéapi.

+# Install with conscript

+Install Conscript following the instructions [here](http://www.foundweekends.org/conscript/setup.html) then install pokeapi with `cs --no-exec IanLondon/pokeapi`.

 You can get Pokémon info via Pokémon name or ID number.
-Try `sbt "run pikachu"` or `sbt "run 151"` to show some Pokédex information.
+Try `pokeapi pikachu` or `pokeapi 151` to show some Pokédex information.

 ```
 Pikachu: #25